-Reviewing the Fall 2016 Course Catalog BB850 - Lab Rotation list.
+Reviewing the Spring 2017 Course Catalog BB850 - Lab Rotation list.
 Faculty listed have indicated that they have rotation opportunities in their labs in the 2016-17 academic year, with the intention of recruiting a student for thesis research beginning in Summer/Fall 2017.

 To limit search to Graduate School of Biomedical Sciences faculty, select, "UMMS - Graduate School of Biomedical Sciences" in the Institution drop-down list.